BenniSchmiedel/Low-dimensional-EBMs/lowEBMs/source/models.rst

 The EBM constructed :doc:`William Seller  <references>` is adapted even more to global earth observation data and thereby is constructed with more complex terms than the EBM from Budyko.
 The key features of this model are:

-- The Stefan-Boltzmann radiation law as outgoing radiation flux extended with a term considering atmospheric attenuation.
+- The Stefan-Boltzmann radiation law as upward radiation flux extended with a term considering atmospheric attenuation.

 - An albedo described by an empircal law with linear dependence on temperature and surface elevation.